hknakn/react-native-firebase-auth-app/README.md

-# Firebase Login and Sign Up
+# Firebase Login and Sign Up App

 ##### This is a login and signup screen.
 Developed with React Native and using Firebase for authentication.